Parallel-sequential circuits for quantum state preparation

 Quantum Routing and Entanglement Capacity Through Bottlenecks

-Abstract: To implement arbitrary quantum interactions in architectures with restricted topologies, one may simulate all-to-all connectivity by routing quantum information.
+To implement arbitrary quantum interactions in architectures with restricted topologies, one may simulate all-to-all connectivity by routing quantum information.
 Therefore, it is of natural interest to find optimal protocols and lower bounds for routing.
 We consider a connectivity graph, G, of 2 regions connected only through an intermediate region of a small number of qubits that form a vertex bottleneck.
+Existing results only imply a trivial lower bound on the entangling rate and routing time across a vertex bottleneck.

 Fiber Bundle Fault Tolerance of GKP Codes